bennettpeter/leanfront-mobile/README.md

 <details><summary>More details</summary>

 - The LiveTV group shows recordings already made from Live TV.
-This app does not supporte watching Live TV.
+This app does not support watching Live TV.
 - If you have Videos in the Video storage group on the MythTV backend, select "Videos" from the menu of recording groups to see the [Videos Screen](#videos-screen)
-- At the bottom you can select the Settings page.
+- At the bottom you can select the Settings page or the Upcoming page.
-- In horizontal mode, tap the menu icon at top left to get to the Settings page.
+- In landscape mode, tap the menu icon at top left to get to the Settings or Upcoming page.
 - Indicators next to recordings show 🗑 for deleted, 👁 for Watched.

 </details>